chef/automate/components/docs-chef-io/content/automate/restore.md

 {{< note >}}

-- If you are restoring the backup taken from an older version of Automate, then you need to provide the `--airgap-bundle </path/to/current/bundle>` with your restore command.
+- If restoring the backup from an older version of Automate, you must provide the `--airgap-bundle </path/to/current/bundle>` with your restore command.

-In non-airgapped or Internet-connected environment, user can create airgap-bundle using `chef-automate airgap-bundle create --version <CURRENT_INSTALLED_VERSION>` command.
+- In a non-airgapped or Internet-connected environment, the user can create an airgap-bundle using the `chef-automate airgap-bundle create --version <CURRENT_INSTALLED_VERSION>` command.

 {{< /note >}}